subratcall/msdataworkshop/README.md

         - optionally (if planning to make modifications, for example) fork this repos and Run `git clone` on the forked repos
    - `cd msdataworkshop`
    - Run `./build.sh`
-   - For convenience, `source shortcutaliases` or add the contents to the `~/.bash_profile` file and source it.
+   - For convenience, `source shortcutaliases` and add the `utils` directory to the path.
-        - Run 'usage' for list of shortcut commands include `msdataworkshop` command which lists all resources related to the msdataworkshop

 Task 3 (push image, deploy, and access microservice)